dial-once/node-logtify/README.md

 }
 ```

-You can enable/disable them with the following environment variables / parameters for the chain settings:
+You can enable/disable them with the following environment variables / parameters for the stream settings:
 ```
 process.env.LOG_TIMESTAMP = 'true';
 process.env.LOG_ENVIRONMENT = 'true';